monk-io/docs/docs/improve/multi-cloud.md

 ## Step 3: Check the cluster's layout

-After completing above steps, you should have a multi-cloud Monk cluster running.
+After completing above steps, you should have a multi-cloud MonkOS cluster running.
 To confirm that all nodes were started issue the following command:

     monk cluster peers